-The program for students entering Year 7 is set.
-All students will follow a common program for their first year at St Joseph's College.
+The program for students entering Years 7 and 8 is set.
+All students will follow a common program for their first two years at St Joseph's College, with the ability to select their Art and Technology units at Year 8.

-Years 8 and 9
+Years 9 and 10

-The program for students entering Years 8 and 9 has both core and optional units.
-Subject selections should be made in consultation with subject teachers, learning mentors and parents.
-There are a number of units which must be selected by the end of Year 9 for each curriculum area (see table on page 7).
+The program for students entering Years 9 and 10 has both core and optional units.
+Subject selections should be made in consultation with subject teachers, Learning Mentors and parents.
+There are a number of units which must be selected by the end of Year 9 for each curriculum area (see table on page 8).
 Students need to balance their unit selections to achieve this outcome.
-These will be reflected in each student's Personal Learning Passport.
+These will be reflected in each student's Personal Learning Passport